Last updated on October 16th, 2018

 86 Interesting facts about Australia

-These facts will give you insights about the country’s history, people, wildlife, culture, tourism, famous inventions and more…
+These facts will give you insights into the country’s history, people, wildlife, culture, tourism, famous inventions and more…

 1. The name Australia comes from the Latin, ‘Terra Australia Incognito’, which means the Unknown Southern Land.